Watch the video version:

 Also, they will not get the routine required to represent your product professionally.

-The best way to secure success is to provide them, I think I said it before, a steady stream of leads and help the partners go with and be on site, shoulder to shoulder, help them develop and close it.
+So the best way to secure success is to provide them, I think I said it before, a steady stream of leads and help the partners go with and be on-site, shoulder to shoulder, help them develop and close it.

 It’s like teaching a kid to ride a bicycle.
 You need to run behind the kid for some rounds until they get the feeling.
 It’s the same kind of analogy that I can use with partners.

 And then over time, then they can perform on their own.
 But in the beginning, you really need to be shoulder to shoulder and help them get going.

 Paul Bird 27:18